Mazotis/Homeserver/README.md

 * Compatible with IFTTT (can be interfaced with Google Assistant/Google home and other voice devices) to add vocal commands to any non-smart device.
 * Allows indoor localization with [FIND3](https://github.com/schollz/find3) to turn on/off devices depending on where you are located inside your home.
 * Can receive commands from any IoT device/detectors that can connect via TCP wifi socket (see [WIKI](https://github.com/Mazotis/Homeserver/wiki/Connecting-a-Arduino-ESP8266-other-devices-via-TCP-socket) page on this)
-* Can receive commands from a mobile-friendly web interface (for a rpi3, default address is raspberrypi:8080 if the server is started with the "--webserver 8080" commandline option)
+* Can receive commands from a mobile-friendly web interface (for a rpi3, default address is raspberrypi:WEBSERVER_PORT - as defined in home.ini)
+* Can automatically schedule - or start from the webserver - rsync backups between linux computers via the backup module.

 ## Supported devices
 - Milight BLE light bulbs
 - Mipow Playbulbs (tested with Rainbow, other BLE Pb devices should work)
 - Decora Leviton switches (all switches that are accessible via the MyLeviton app)
 - Generic ON/OFF devices (devices that can be turned ON, OFF or restarted using a sh/bash command.
 Includes TVs with cec-client commands, HTPCs with wakeonlan commands, IR Devices with LIRC irsend commands and everything else.
-TIP - Group or subgroup them together with a similar name (for example SUBGROUP = livingroom) and call "./homeclient.py --on --subgroup livingroom" to turn them all ON simultaneously)
+TIP - Group them together with a similar name (for example GROUP = livingroom) and call "./homeclient.py --on --group livingroom" to turn them all ON simultaneously)
 - Meross smart switches MSS110, MSS210, MSS310 and MSS425E (ON/OFF functions - via the Meross cloud app)
 - Input devices (arduinos, esp8266 and other wifi-enable boards) to link various sensors to the homeserver setup
 - TPLink smart switches (HS200, HS210, HS220)

 ## Requirements
 ### Absolute requirements